 Positive control group or reference group (metabolic disorder is induced, but also intervention with known beneficial (positive control) or well-established effect (reference control) on the metabolic disorder).
-Intervention groups (metabolic disorder is induced and interventions to be evaluated are applied) Interventions may be given as prevention design (administration simultaneously with disease induction) or as treatment design (administration after metabolic disorder has been established) and may be directed to the early phase of metabolic disorder development, the later established phase of metabolic disorder development or the advanced stage.
+Intervention groups (metabolic disorder is induced and interventions to be evaluated are applied).
+Interventions may be evaluated in a prevention design (i.e. intervention simultaneously with induction of disease) or in a treatment design (i.e. intervention after disease induction).
+The intervention may be directed to intercept in an early phase of metabolic disorder development, in a later more advanced phase of metabolic disorder development to a late stage.
 This will also determine the timing and duration of the interventions to be applied.

-4. Healthy reference group (no induction of metabolic disorder: mice on control diet: low fat or chow diet)
+4. Healthy reference group (no induction of metabolic disorder: mice on control diet: low fat or chow diet).

 Additional groups can be added as well: additional groups for PK (pharmaco-kinetic) analysis could be added if an additional research question is also to obtain more PK information on the administered compounds.
 Furthermore, it can also be decided to first perform a pilot experiment if crucial information is lacking (for example, first a dose-finding pilot study could be performed to find the optimal dose).